-In Spanish 2, students are immersed in the Spanish language and in the cultural aspects of Spanish-speaking countries.
+Spanish 2 immerses students in the Spanish language and the cultural aspects of Spanish-speaking countries.
 Students build on what they learned in Spanish 1, with a study of Spanish grammar and an emphasis on increasing their skills in listening, writing, reading, and speaking in Spanish.
 At the end of this course, in addition to improving their Spanish language skills, students have a knowledge of and appreciation for the cultures of Spanish-speaking countries, including the events and people that have impacted the language.